Goldman Sachs director praises firm during transition to be a woman

 FOX Business Network has learned that a managing director in the public affairs department is in the process of transitioning to be a woman with the full support of the firm.
 The spokesperson, previously known as Michael DuVally, now identifies himself as Maeve in conversations with colleagues and now with reporters.

-When contacted by FOX Business, DuValley identified himself as Maeve and confirmed that he is in the process of transitioning.
-In a brief conversation, DuValley said Goldman is supportive of his choice.
+When contacted by FOX Business, DuVally identified himself as Maeve and confirmed that he is in the process of transitioning.
+In a brief conversation, DuVally said Goldman is supportive of his choice.

 “I first informed our human capital management group in early April that I was transitioning to be a woman and that I wanted to come out at work,” DuVally said in a text message to Fox Business.
 “A representative from HCMs Diversity and Inclusion office has been at my side ever since every step of the way.
 I came to work as Maeve for the first time on May 28 and the support from my colleagues has been overwhelming.”